 Hackers have moved from destructive behavior to hide and seek gathers-of-intellectual property (IP).
 In fact no longer do these guys wish to be known.
 Stealth is the order of the day and their primary method of operation (MO) seeks easy access to commonly used devices.
 You probably have been breached already, and don’t even know it.

 Social media is an amazing technology.
 As with most new technology, it holds great potential and is moving at the speed of light where everyone has a Facebook, or LinkedIn account.
 Tons of personal data is innocently shared, and totally insecure.
 The environment of trust and familiarity intimated by social networking amplifies this threat.
 In 2013, expect social engineering attacks through social networking sites to increase.

 Everyone has a cell phone.
 Many are “smart”, but are they really.
 One of the key value propositions for smart phones is the downloadable applications.
 There is an app for most everything now a day.
 Apple does a pretty good job of ensuring these downloaded apps are working as they should and don’t carry any malware, but what about apps downloaded from a multitude of other sites – everything from your airline app to an app for your latest recipe.
 Are secure are these apps, and this becomes a great vector for attacks.
 You know how much personal data you carry on your cell phone these days.
 How would you like this in the hands of a skillful hacker?

 Wi-Fi is literally everywhere – Starbucks, airports, even from your neighbor.
-It’s tempting to connect and begin your session of web surfing or getting your banking down, or who about downloading a new app you can’t wait to try out.
+It’s tempting to connect and begin your session of web surfing or getting your banking info at the tip of your laptop, or what about downloading a new app you can’t wait to try out.
 Wireless connectivity is a great convenience.
-With it come built in insecurity and a wide attack area for even the relatively inexperienced or poor hacker.
+With it comes built-in insecurity and a wide attack area for even the relatively inexperienced or beginner hacker.

 So what can you do?
 These devices and technologies are becoming an integral part of your day?